Petting zoo and open farm visits

 - Is the eating area separate from the animal area?

 - Will there be on-site supervision?

 - Bring wipes or alcohol-based hand sanitizing gel or foam with you to use in situations when you are not near a hand-washing station.
-Use a hand sanitizer with 60 to 95 per cent ethanol or isopropanol alcohol
+Use a hand sanitizer with 60 to 95 percent ethanol or isopropanol

-- Alcohol-based hand rubs won’t work if your hands are greasy or visibly dirty.
-If it’s not possible to wash with soap and water, use towelettes to remove grease and dirt before using an alcohol-based hand rub
+- Alcohol-based hand rubs will not work if your hands are greasy or visibly dirty.
+If it's not possible to wash with soap and water, use towelettes to remove grease and dirt before using an alcohol-based hand rub

 - If possible, eat before you go to the petting zoo or open farm and not while you are there

 - Wear sturdy boots or shoes while at the petting zoo.
 This will help prevent you and your child from slipping and falling.
 At the end of the visit, change into a clean pair of shoes and then wash your hands.
 Put the dirty shoes in a bag and clean them at home